We’ve covered the most important CX and customer support metrics before. Two of the most popular are CSAT and NPS.

 Since these metrics can overlap if they aren't thought out carefully enough, it's important to be very explicit in your goals when you set out to measure either CSAT or NPS (or both).

 Some things to keep in mind here are:

-- Make a plan: what exactly are you trying to measure here and why?
+- Make a plan to determine what exactly you are trying to measure here and why.
 Put it down on paper to make it easier to differentiate the two.

-- Determine what kinds of questions you should ask: CSAT and NPS measure different things, so it stands to reason that the questions you need to ask for each are also different.
-Want to find out if your customers are generally happy with your service?
+- Determine what kinds of questions you should ask.
+CSAT and NPS measure different things, so it stands to reason that the questions you need to ask for each are also different.
+Are your customers generally happy with your service?
 That's a CSAT question.
 What to find out if your customers are turning into brand evangelists?
-That's a question best put in an NPS survey.
+That's an NPS question.